osilander/203.311/Week11/Week11.md

 samtools flagstat UHR_Rep1.bwa.sam
 ```

 Look specifically at the "Supplementary reads."
 What are these?
-[Click here to find out](https://www.biostars.org/p/181901/ "Hint: they're not good").
+[Click here to find out](https://www.biostars.org/p/181901/ "Hint: they're not good"): *split read is a conceptual name for the situation, that your read is broken in 2 parts.
+And to say it is a split read you have a bit wise flag of 0x800 marking supplementary alignment*

 Why do we have these Supplementary reads?
 Did you forget something?
 We are looking at RNA-seq data.
 RNA-seq data is from mRNA, which is often *spliced*.
-So we need a splice-aware aligner!
+So we need a splice-aware aligner!<br>

 <img src="graphics/map-reads.png" width="400"/><br>